Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > been autostopped, the linked survey subtest will be skipped over
 > automatically.

-By clicking “***Add Question***,” you will be taken through adding questions as per the process outlined below.
-Under the “Prompt” box, you will indicate the question the enumerator will ask the student (e.g., “What language do you speak at home?”).
-The “Variable name” is what you will name your question, and which will be included in your database (e.g. s\_q1 – for student questionnaire question 1).
+By clicking "***Add Question***," you will be taken through adding questions as per the process outlined below.
+Under the "Prompt" box, you will indicate the question the enumerator will ask the student (e.g., "What language do you speak at home?").
+The "Variable name" is what you will name your question, and which will be included in your database (e.g. s\_q1 – for student questionnaire question 1).